Walsh matrix

 In mathematics, a Walsh matrix is a specific square matrix of dimensions 2^{n}, where n is some particular natural number.
-The entries of the matrix are either +1 or −1 and its rows as well as columns are orthogonal, i.e. dot product is zero.
+The entries of the matrix are either +1 or −1 and its rows as well as columns are orthogonal.
 The Walsh matrix was proposed by Joseph L. Walsh in 1923.
 Each row of a Walsh matrix corresponds to a Walsh function.